lincoln1883/Repairman/README.md

 npm install
 ```

-3. Build the app: To setup your environment variables, you need to create a `.env` file in the root directory of the project and add the following line:
+3. Modify your local environment: To setup your environment variables, you need to create a `.env` file in the root directory of the project and add the following line:

 - For development:
 ```bash